Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

   - permissions: `get:users, post:users, delete:users, get:orders, post:orders, delete:orders, get:order_items, post:order_items, delete:order_items`.
 - `Owner`
-  - preforms all the actions as one with the `Staff` role.
+  - preforms all the actions as a user with the `Staff` role.
 The owner may also add, edit and remove products from the system.

   - has premissions `post:products, delete:products, patch:products`.
 The `Owner` additionally has each of the permissions the `Staff` have.
 \